Your doctor will examine your skin, possibly touching it in places to determine the borders of the affected area.

 In most cases, no tests are necessary.

-No single treatment relieves postherpetic neuralgia in all people.
-In many cases, it takes a combination of treatments to reduce the pain.
+No single treatment relieves postherpetic neuralgia for everyone.
+It often takes a combination of treatments to reduce the pain.

 Lidocaine skin patches

-These are small, bandage-like patches that contain the topical, pain-relieving medication lidocaine.
+These are small, bandage-like patches that contain the topical pain-relieving medication lidocaine.
 These patches can be cut to fit only the affected area.
-You apply the patches, available by prescription, directly to painful skin to deliver temporary relief.
+You apply the patches, available by prescription or over-the-counter at a slightly lower dosage, directly to painful skin to deliver temporary relief.

 Capsaicin skin patch

-Certain anti-seizure medications, including gabapentin (Neurontin, Gralise) and pregabalin (Lyrica), can lessen the pain of postherpetic neuralgia.
+Certain anti-seizure medications, including gabapentin (Gralise, Horizant, Neurontin) and pregabalin (Lyrica), can lessen the pain of postherpetic neuralgia.
 These medications stabilize abnormal electrical activity in your nervous system caused by injured nerves.
-Side effects of these drugs include drowsiness, unclear thinking, unsteadiness and swelling in the feet.
+Side effects include drowsiness, unclear thinking, unsteadiness and swelling in the feet.

 Common side effects of these medications include drowsiness, dry mouth, lightheadedness and weight gain.

-Some people may need prescription-strength pain medications containing tramadol (Ultram, Conzip), oxycodone (Percocet, Roxicet, Xartemis XR) or morphine.
+Some people might need prescription-strength pain medications containing tramadol (Ultram, Conzip), oxycodone (Percocet, Roxicet) or morphine.
 Opioids can cause mild dizziness, drowsiness, confusion and constipation.
-They can also be addictive.
-Although this risk is generally low, discuss it with your doctor.

-Steroids are sometimes injected into the spine (intrathecal) for postherpetic neuralgia.
+Steroids are sometimes injected into the spine (intrathecal or epidural) for postherpetic neuralgia.
 However, evidence of effectiveness is inconsistent.
 A low risk of serious side effects, including meningitis, has been associated with their use.

 Lifestyle and home remedies

-You may find that the following over-the-counter medications ease the pain of postherpetic neuralgia:
+The following over-the-counter medications may ease the pain of postherpetic neuralgia:

 - Topical analgesics and anesthetics.
-Aspirin mixed into an absorbing cream or nonprescription-strength lidocaine cream may reduce skin hypersensitivity.
+Aspirin crushed and mixed into an absorbing cream or nonprescription-strength lidocaine cream might reduce skin hypersensitivity.

 Preparing for your appointment

 You might start by seeing your family doctor.
-He or she may refer you to a nerve specialist (neurologist) or a doctor who specializes in the treatment of chronic pain.
+He or she may refer you to a nerve specialist (neurologist) or a doctor who specializes in treating chronic pain.

 Here's information to help you get ready for your appointment.